wg-osr/walkerga.github.io/class/fi_cyclopskin.md

 **D:** Evil Eye<br>

 ## One Big Eye
 Your gaze is powerful.
-You can make anyone aware that you are looking at them, even if they dont see you.
+You can make anyone aware that you are looking at them, even if they don't see you.
 However, entities have easier access to your soul.

 ## Boulder Throw
 In your hands, heavy improvised weapons inflict 1D12 damage when thrown.

 ## Blind Fury
 You can reroll your damage rolls and choose the best result.
-If you do, your are blinded to all things that are not your target until your next turn (*creatures you cant see have advantage against you*).
+If you do, you are blinded to all things that are not your target until your next turn (*creatures you cant see have advantage against you*).

 ## Glaring Weakness
 You can reduce the damage of an incoming attack you can see by 1D6.
 If you do, you are blinded until the end of your next turn.

 ## Evil Eye
-When a spellcaster you can see casts a spell, you can force it to choose between taking 1D6 psychic damage or miscast the spell.
-If you do, your are blinded to all things that are not the caster until your next turn.
+When a spellcaster you can see casts a spell, you can force it to choose between taking 1D6 psychic damage or miscasting the spell.
+If you do, you are blinded to all things that are not the caster until your next turn.